ACring17/Python-Capstone-Recipe-Finder/README.md

 ## Profile Page
 * Allows users to create a profile and track their recipes they add or want to try.
+* Users can change their username or name at anytime.
 ![image](images/profile-page.png)

 ## Add Recipe Function